diyao-1/international_student_website_prototype/README.md

 # international_student_website_prototype
 A HTML based project.
-This project was compelted by December 2018.
+This project was completed by December 2018.

 Project Description:
 Kelley School – Indiana University